FicekD/A-STAR-Pathfinding-Visualization/README.md

 # A* Pathfinding visualization
 Visualization of A* pathfinding algorithm.
 File is builded for windows os.
-Start application with `dist/pathfinding.exe`.
 Resolution is fixed at 800x600.

 ### Controls